Theory of categories: Aristotle

-One of Aristotle’s early interests lay in the classification of the natural world, how for example the genus "animal" could be first divided into "two-footed animal" and then into "wingless, two-footed animal".
-He realised that the distinctions were being made according to the qualities the animal possesses, the quantity of its parts and the kind of motion that it exhibits.
-To fully complete the proposition "this animal is ..."
-Aristotle stated in his work on the Categories that there were ten kinds of predicate where ...
+One of Aristotle’s early interests lay in the classification of the natural world: how, for example, the genus "animal" could be first divided into "two-footed animal" and then into "wingless, two-footed animal".
+He realized that the distinctions were being made according to the qualities the animal possesses, the quantity of its parts, and the kind of motion that it exhibits.
+Aristotle stated, in his work on the Categories, that—to fully complete, e.g., the proposition "this animal is ..."—there were ten kinds of predicate where:

 "... each signifies either substance or quantity or quality or relation or where or when or being-in-a-position or having or acting or being acted upon".

-He realised that predicates could be simple or complex.
+He realized that predicates could be simple or complex.
 The simple kinds consist of a subject and a predicate linked together by the "categorical" or inherent type of relation.
-For Aristotle the more complex kinds were limited to propositions where the predicate is compounded of two of the above categories for example "this is a horse running".
-More complex kinds of proposition were only discovered after Aristotle by the Stoic, Chrysippus, who developed the "hypothetical" and "disjunctive" types of syllogism and these were terms which were to be developed through the Middle Ages and were to reappear in Kant's system of categories.
+For Aristotle, the more complex kinds were limited to propositions wherein the predicate is compounded of two of the above categories; for example, "this is a horse running".
+More complex kinds of proposition were only discovered after Aristotle by the Stoic philosopher Chrysippus, who developed the "hypothetical" and "disjunctive" types of syllogism; these were terms that were to be developed through the Middle Ages, and which were to reappear in Kant's system of categories.

 Category came into use with Aristotle's essay Categories, in which he discussed univocal and equivocal terms, predication, and ten categories: